 The act of trading sexual favors for non-sexual favors: having sex with someone you wouldn't want to have sex with "for free" — or even if it's someone you would do "for free", you let them believe otherwise — in exchange for gifts, doing work for you, or the like.
 The whole thing may or may not be portrayed and/or perceived as really being a form of prostitution.

-This trade may be portrayed in a neutral manner, or it may portray either Alice or Bob as more or less a victim of the other.
+This trade may be portrayed in a neutral manner, or it may portray either the sex-trader or the service-trader as more or less a victim of the other.
 In either case, the act is often closely related to at least one other trope.

 Neutral versions (As in, they are either equally good or equally bad)

 - For Happiness: They both get something they want, and everyone is happy.
 Life is good.

 - Sex Is Evil: They both get something they want, and they are both immoral creeps.